-After a few minutes of congratulatory talk, President Johnson looked down at his notes, "This says you want to discuss keeping a prisoner of war camp open in Ohio."
+After a few minutes of congratulatory talk, and a couple of back pats, President Johnson looked down at his notes, "So you want to keep a prisoner of war camp open in Ohio."

 Grant responded, "Yes, sir, that camp is more important than you have been informed."